jaytuduri/promptdb/CONTRIBUTING.md

-# Contributing to AI Prompts and System Instructions Repository
+# Contributing to PromptDB

-We're excited that you're interested in contributing to our repository of AI prompts and system instructions!
+We're excited that you're interested in contributing to PromptDB, our repository of AI prompts and system instructions!
 This document provides guidelines for contributions to ensure consistency and quality across the project.

 ## How to Contribute